aparajits814/Microservices_ticketbooking/README.md

 This project is intended for learning, experimentation, and system-design demonstration.

-Before production deployment, additional work would be required around:
+It should not be treated as a production-ready ticketing/payment platform without additional work around areas such as:

 * Security hardening
-* PCI-related responsibilities
+* PCI and payment-compliance responsibilities
-* Secret management
+* Production secret management
-* Data privacy
+* Data privacy and audit requirements
-* Audit logging
 * Disaster recovery
-* Load testing
+* Load/stress testing
 * Event-schema governance
-* Automated reconciliation
+* Operational reconciliation
-* Production-grade deployment and alerting
+* Production deployment, alerting, and runbooks

 ---